omegamvc/php-mvc/README.md

 # PHP MVC
 Welcome to **php-mvc**, a minimal MVC framework designed to streamline your PHP development process.
 This lightweight framework offers essential features for building web applications while maintaining simplicity and ease of use.

-> php-library version 0.33 now end support for php 7.4.
-If you strill using php 7.4 use php-library 0.32.x, this version still accept bug and security update (small feature for improving performance).

 ## Feature
 - MVC structure
 - Application Container (power with [php-di](https://github.com/PHP-DI/PHP-DI))